Wolvercote: History

 The paper mill in Lower Wolvercote, former supplier of paper to the Oxford University Press, was once a major local employer.
 It was in existence by 1720, when it was bought by the 1st Duke of Marlborough.
 From 1782 the mill was leased to Oxford printer and publisher William Jackson, proprietor of the local newspaper Jackson's Oxford Journal which was published until 1928.
 The mill was entirely water-powered until 1811, when a steam engine was installed to power the paper-making process.
 The engine consumed 100 tons of coal per week, which was brought by narrowboat down the Oxford Canal, along Duke's Cut, and then down the mill stream which at the time was navigable as far as a wharf at the mill.

+In 1921 the civil parish named "Wolvercott" had a population of 1351.
+On 1 April 1929 the parish was abolished and merged with St Giles and St John and Cutteslowe.

 Two of the narrowboats belonged to the mill, having been bought in 1856 and plying between there and the Midlands for 60 years until the mill sold them in 1916.
 Narrowboats continued to serve Wolvercote until at least the 1950s, by which time the mill used mechanical equipment to unload them.
 The mill was rebuilt in 1955, ceased paper-making in 1998 and was demolished in 2004.
-The University of Oxford plans to develop the site as housing for its staff, but rising cost estimates and local objections have led the university to reduce the scale of its plans significantly.
+The University of Oxford planned to develop the site as housing for its staff, but faced rising cost estimates and local objections.
+The site was eventually sold to developer Cala Homes for a development of around 190 houses.

 Parish church

-The Church of England parish church of Saint Peter is in Upper Wolvercote.
+The Church of St Peter is in Upper Wolvercote.
 It has a 14th-century west tower with a 15th-century window and doorway.
-In 1860 the church except for the tower was demolished, and rebuilt to Gothic revival designs by the architect Charles Buckeridge.
+In 1860 the church except for the tower was demolished, and rebuilt to Gothic Revival designs by the architect Charles Buckeridge.
 The Norman tub font and a 14th-century south window of the chancel were retained, as well as 17th- and 18th-century monuments to the Walter family.

 Cemetery

-Wolvercote Cemetery is in the parish on Five Mile Drive between the Banbury Road and Woodstock Road, just north of the Oxford Ring Road.
-The graves include those of J.R.R.
-Tolkien and Sir Thomas Chapman, father of T.E.
-Lawrence.
+Wolvercote Cemetery is in the parish on Five Mile Drive between Banbury Road and Woodstock Road, just north of the Oxford Ring Road.
+The graves include those of J. R. R. Tolkien and Sir Thomas Chapman, father of T. E. Lawrence.
 A paper sign in the parish church warns people that Tolkien is not buried in the churchyard, and provides directions to the cemetery.
 The writer and poet John Wain moved to Wolvercote in 1960.